What to do in Gerês: well kept secret in Northern Portugal

 Wine tour in Douro Valley

 Gerês National Park is one of the most popular places among Portuguese people, and one of the best secrets kept from tourists 😛 But worry not, my friend!
 On this article, you’ll find the best activities to do in Gerês – and I recommend you to also take a look at my list of the best hotels in Gerês, as well as the best bungalows.

-In this article, you’ll find the best activities to do in Gerês.
-It includes the best villages, the most beautiful waterfalls, the truly wow viewpoints, some cool trails for those who enjoy hiking, and the most pleasant river beaches.
-You can visit these places on your own or you can join this fun 4×4 day tour in Gerês, which is a great way to make new friends while in Portugal!
+I list below the best villages, the most beautiful waterfalls, the truly wow viewpoints, some cool trails for those who enjoy hiking, and the most pleasant river beaches.
+You can visit these places on your own or you can join this fun 4×4 day tour in Gerês, which is a great way to make new friends while in Portugal.

-It’s a long article, so, use this index to consult what interests you the most concerning activities to do in Gerês.
+It’s a long article, so use this index to go to the sections that interests you the most concerning activities to do in Gerês: